DFE-Digital/teaching-vacancies-design-history/app/posts/2024-05-20-updating-all-school-roles-categories.md

 ### Revised role categories:

-- 'Non-teaching' and 'Teaching support' have been merged into a single 'Support' category to provide a more cohesive experience for users
+- 'Non-teaching' and 'Teaching support' have been merged into a single 'Support' category to provide a more cohesive experience for people
 - The 'Teaching' category has been changed to 'Teaching & leadership' to better reflect senior roles in teaching
 - The 'other leadership roles' category has been moved to the 'Teaching & leadership' category to better reflect user feedback and expectations of where this role type should be.